 Cranberry Chicken Salad with Walnuts

-- 2-1/2 cups cubed poached chicken breast , chilled (see cooking notes below)
+- 2-1/2 cups cubed poached or rotisserie chicken breast , chilled (see cooking notes below)

 - 1/2 cup mayonnaise